sapiens/SqlFu/README.markdown

 * DDL tools
 * Suport for working with multiple databases/providers in the same app
 * Transient errors resilience
+* Great for maintaining and querying the read model of CQRS apps
 * Support for: SqlServer 2012+ (Azure included), Sqlite.
 TBA: Postgres, MySql

 **Version 3 is not compatible with previous versions**